Krishna-13-cyber/BluetoothJoystick-Blog/README.md

 <!-- FUTURE WORK -->
 ## Future Work
- ### These are current establishments and some future domains which are to be covered soon
+ ### These are current establishments and some future domains which are to be covered soon!
 - [x] Establishing BlueTooth Connection
 - [x] Obtaining ADC Values
 - [x] Moving the Cursor